Order $p$ quantum Wasserstein distances from couplings: Comparison to other proposed definitions of a quantum Wasserstein distance

-\cite{muellerhermes2022monotonicity} then showed that this original definition does not satisfy a data-processing inequality, so it does not mirror the original trace distance in this regard.
-The definition in Eq.~\eqref{equ:w_through_transport} was then refined to give the data processing inequality by considering a complete version:
+Specifically, \cite{muellerhermes2022monotonicity} showed that this original definition does not satisfy a data-processing inequality, so it does not mirror the original trace distance in this regard.
+The definition in Eq.~\eqref{equ:w_through_transport} was changed to give the data processing inequality by considering a complete version:

 and $W_s(\rho,\sigma) = \sqrt{T_s(\rho,\sigma)}$.
 Note that in general, the complete version of a quantity requires an optimisation over auxiliary systems of arbitrary size, however \cite{muellerhermes2022monotonicity} shows that the maximally mixed state of one qubit suffices.